-- 10.4 The spatial strategy for York is about identifying the factors which shape or affect the District rather than setting out a distribution strategy. - 10.5 Policy SS1 states that the location of development will be guided by five spatial principles which, as well as promoting sustainable patterns of development, are linked to the five purposes of the Green Belt4.
-I consider that most housing sites, but not all, conform to this strategy and policy SS1 and this policy and the evidence has been used to guide the distribution of housing. - 10.6 With particular reference to ST7 and ST14, it is my view that the proposed allocation of these sites, which ignore some of the spatial principles of SS1, is down to other conflicting strategic considerations.
+- 10.4 The spatial strategy for York is about identifying the factors which shape or affect the District rather than setting out a distribution strategy. - 10.5 Policy SS1 states that the location of development will be guided by five spatial principles which, as well as promoting sustainable patterns of development, are linked to the five purposes of the Green Belt.
+I consider that most housing sites, but not all, conform to this strategy and policy SS1 and the evidence has been used to guide the distribution of housing.
+In particular, I consider that ST8 and ST9 conform to this strategy. - 10.6 With particular reference to ST7 and ST14, it is my view that the proposed allocation of these sites, which ignore some of the spatial principles of SS1, is down to other conflicting strategic considerations.
 According to TP1, the Council's spatial strategy is that of a main urban centre surrounded by a clock-face of villages.
 I accept this approach.
-However, rather, than expanding some of the existing villages, which in my view would be sensible and promote sustainable patterns of development, the Local Plan elects to allocate a number of isolated new villages, particularly ST14 and ST7, which are unsustainable in terms of size and their location, in that they are no serviced by any service and give their size they may never be. - 10.7 The various sustainability appraisal and updates appears to provide little assistance to the Council in considering the most sustainable sites and patterns of housing growth insofar as the majority of the strategic sites have received similar scores as part of this exercise.
+However, rather, than expanding some of the existing villages, which in my view would be sensible and promote sustainable patterns of development, the Local Plan elects to allocate a number of isolated new villages, particularly ST14 and ST7, which are unsustainable in terms of size and their location, in that they are no serviced by any service and give their size they may never be. - 10.7 The various sustainability appraisals and updates appear to provide little assistance to the Council, in considering the most sustainable sites and patterns of housing growth insofar as the majority of the strategic sites have received similar scores as part of this exercise.
 It is my view that some of the strategic sites have received inflated scores; in particular those sites that conflict with some of the spatial principles under Policy SS1. - 10.8 Whilst the Council can allocate new settlements as part of the Local Plan this should not be, in my view, to the detriment of other sustainability principles and more sustainable options such as the expansion of existing urban areas and existing settlements.
-Figure 7 within the TP1 (p.21) provides a composite plan of where development could be directed, taking account of the spatial strategy, and shows that there is potential to accommodate the development needs in accordance with the spatial strategy without resulting in unsustainable patterns of development. - 10.9 Directing growth to the edge of the existing urban area and the existing network of settlements, such as Copmanthorpe, would still retain the clock face of villages and would also provide access to existing services and facilities which would benefit these existing facilities and the future residents.
-In my view this would deliver a more balanced distribution of development which would accord with the focusing development to the main urban centre surrounded by a clock-face of villages.
+Figure 7 within the TP1 (p.21) provides a composite plan of where development could be directed, taking account of the spatial strategy, and shows that there is potential to accommodate the development needs in accordance with the spatial strategy without resulting in unsustainable patterns of development.